quake/ckb-ruby-sdk/README.md

 Ruby SDK for CKB

-The ckb-ruby-sdk is still under development and NOT production ready.
+The ckb-ruby-sdk is still under development.
 You should get familiar with CKB transaction structure and RPC before using it.

 ## Prerequisites